 Carpet can soak up moisture and serve as a location for biological organisms to grow.
 In certain climates, if a rug is to be set up over concrete flooring, it may be required to use a vapor retarder (moisture resistant sheeting) to cover the concrete and maintain a proper sub-flooring (insulation covered with plywood) above this to prevent a moisture problem.

 Moisture issues and their options vary from one environment to another.
 The Northeast is cold and damp, the Southwest is hot and dry, the South is warm and moist, whereas the Western states are typically colder and dryer.
 Even still, all of these regions can have moisture issues.
 For instance, evaporative coolers used in the Southwest can motivate the development of biological pollutants.
-In other hot areas, the use of a system which cools the air too rapidly may not have been running for long enough to remove all of the excess moisture from the air.
+In other hot areas, the use of a system that cools the air too rapidly may not have been running for long enough to remove all of the excess moisture from the air.
 The kind of buildings and weather for various climates can result in different issues and solutions.

 Even taking showers and cooking adds moisture to the air in your house.
 The amount of moisture, or the saturation point/level the air in your home has at any given time depends on the temperature of the air.
-As temperature decreases, the air can hold less moisture, which is why, in cold weather condition, wetness condenses on cold surface areas.
+As temperature decreases, the air can hold less moisture, which is why, in cold weather conditions, wetness condenses on cold surface areas.
 To ensure your home has a source of fresh air and can ventilate excessive moisture to the exterior, or handle in some other way, It is always a good idea to actually operate ventilation fans and windows, not merely have them installed to look good.
-In other hot locations, the use of air conditioners which cool the air rapidly may not have been left running long enough to eliminate excess wetness from the air.
+In other hot locations, the use of air conditioners that cool the air rapidly may not have been left running long enough to eliminate excess wetness from the air.